Inclusiveness drives higher employee engagement and less turnover

 Therefore, it’s crucial for organizations to understand to what degree they are considered as an inclusive organization by their employees, what limitations are experienced, and which segments experience these limitations.

-When an organization decides to do the inclusion scan, AnalitiQs will spar with the organization to determine which diversity and inclusion components will need to be measured.
+As soon as an organization decides to conduct the inclusion survey, AnalitiQs enters into discussions with the organization to determine which diversity and inclusion components should be measured.

 The inclusion scan shows which subgroups within the organization experience inclusion challenges, where in the organization these challenges are located, and it gives actionable insights to increase inclusion, and through that also improve retention and innovation for the organization.